Immaculate Conception: Church Fathers

-Ambrose says she is incorrupt, a virgin immune through grace from every stain of sin.
-It was John Damascene's opinion that the supernatural influence of God at the generation of Mary was so comprehensive that it extended also to her parents.
-He says of them that, during the generation, they were filled and purified by the Holy Spirit, and freed from sexual concupiscence.
-Consequently, according to Damascene, even the human element of her origin, the material of which she was formed, was pure and holy.
-This opinion of an immaculate active generation and the sanctity of the "conceptio carnis" was taken up by some Western authors.
-The Greek Fathers never formally or explicitly discussed the question of the Immaculate Conception.
+Ambrose asserted Mary's incorruptibility, attributing her virginity to grace and immunity from sin.
+Severus, Bishop of Antioch, concurred affirming Mary's purity and immaculateness.
+John Damascene extended the supernatural influence of God to Mary's parents, suggesting they were purified by the Holy Spirit during her generation.
+According to Damascene, even the material of Mary's origin was deemed pure and holy.
+This perspective, which emphasized an immaculate active generation and the sanctity of the conceptio carnis, found resonance among some Western authors.
+Notably, the Greek Fathers did not explicitly discuss the Immaculate Conception.

 Medieval formulation

 By the 4th century the idea that Mary was free from sin was generally more widespread, but original sin raised the question of whether she was also free of the sin passed down from Adam.
-The question became acute when the feast of her conception began to be celebrated in England in the 11th century, and the opponents of the feast of Mary's conception brought forth the objection that as sexual intercourse is sinful, to celebrate Mary's conception was to celebrate a sinful event.
-(The feast of Mary's conception originated in the Eastern Church in the 7th century, reached England in the 11th, and from there spread to Europe, where it was given official approval in 1477 and extended to the whole church in 1693; the word "immaculate" was not officially added to the name of the feast until 1854).
+The question became acute when the feast of her conception began to be celebrated in England in the 11th century, and the question of inherited sin was raised in regard to Mary's state.
+The feast of Mary's conception originated in the Eastern Church in the 7th century, reached England in the 11th, and from there spread to Europe, where it was given official approval in 1477 and extended to the whole church in 1693; the word "immaculate" was not officially added to the name of the feast until 1854.